satyagraha/gfm_viewer/README.md

 update site:

-* Ensure you have [Maven](http://maven.apache.org/) executables installed for your OS
+* Ensure you have [Maven](http://maven.apache.org/) executables installed for your OS and enviroment variable `JAVA_HOME` points to an installed JDK 6+
 * Clone this project's repository to a convenient location (a path not containing special characters like space is advised)
-* In a shell or command window, change working directory to `gfm_viewer/parent`, and set enviroment variable `JAVA_HOME` to point to an installed JDK 6+
+* In a shell or command window, change working directory to project root ( `gfm_viewer` with this README.md),
 * Build the plugin by executing the command: `mvn clean package`
 * Start your preferred Eclipse version in the normal way
 * In Eclipse, execute menu _Help_ -> _Install New Software..._ and in the resulting dialog click the _Add..._